UNDERSTANDING WEATHER FORECAST USE AND HAZARD EXPERIENCE

 1 day

-Problem Statment
+Problem

-A reviewer of another project inquired how often our participants use weather forecasts, and about their experiences with weather hazards.
+A stakeholder of another project inquired how often our participants use weather forecasts, and about their experiences with weather hazards.
+The purpose of this study was to respond to this stakeholder's inquiries about participant characteristics.

 Participants